nickoala/telepot/REFERENCE.md

 The returned namedtuples mirror the corresponding [Bot API objects](https://core.telegram.org/bots/api#available-types).

-The source dictionary may not contain all fields of the namedtuple.
+The source dictionary may not contain all necessary fields.
 Absent fields are set to `None`.

 Namedtuple field names cannot be Python keywords, but the [Message](https://core.telegram.org/bots/api#message) object has a `from` field, which is a Python keyword.
 I choose to append an underscore to it.
 That is, the dictionary value `dict['from']` becomes `namedtuple.from_` when converted to a namedtuple.